oasis-tcs/openc2-impl-https/open-impl-https.md

 A Producer sending an OpenC2 request _always_ includes its identifier in the message `from` field, allowing receiving Consumers to know the origin of the request.
 A Consumer sending a response to an OpenC2 request _always_ includes its identifier in the message `from` field, allowing responses to the same request from different Consumers to be identified by the Producer receiving the responses.

-When publishing an OpenC2 request, the Producer can use the `to` field as a filter to provide finer-grained control over which Consumers should process any particular message than is provided by the MQTT Topic Structure and Client topic subscriptions.
-Consumers have no requirement to populate the `to` field.
+When publishing an OpenC2 request, the Producer can use the `to` field as a filter to provide finer-grained control over which Consumers should process any particular message.

 ## 3.4 OpenC2 Consumer as HTTP/TLS Server
 This section defines HTTP requirements that apply when the OpenC2 Consumer is the HTTP server.